 This beloved Big Island beach stands out for having some of the smallest waves and most pristine stretches of white sand.
 The water here is generally gentle, typically flat as glass, making it one of the most relaxing spots for sunbathers and those who like to take it easy in the ocean.

-The easiest way to access the beach is via the Mauna Kea Hotel, which designates 40 parking spots to non-hotel guests.
-Note that at night, this hotel turns on underwater floodlights to lure in plankton, which in turn attracts mantas — sometimes up to 15 or more at a time.
+The easiest way to access the beach is via the Mauna Kea Hotel, which designates a limited number of parking spots to non-hotel guests.
+Note that at night, this hotel turns on underwater floodlights to lure in plankton, which in turn attracts mantas—sometimes up to 15 or more at a time.

 Hapuna Beach State Park

-Lifeguards and a small-surf break make this ½-mile long Big Island beach a favorite among local and visiting families.
+Lifeguards and a small-surf break make this half-mile long Big Island beach a favorite among local and visiting families.
 For these reasons, expect crowds.

-The park provides parking for a $5 fee, plus food vendors, picnic areas, restrooms and freshwater showers.
+The park provides parking for a fee, plus food vendors, picnic areas, restrooms and freshwater showers.
 However, because this is a state park, alcohol is not allowed.
 We love that this west-facing hotspot doubles as an idyllic sunset-viewing spot.
 Always be sure to check the park’s many updates before planning a visit.

 Maniniowali Beach, aka Kua Bay Beach